 Veeam Backup Enterprise Manager service account

-If you plan to add Active Directory user or group accounts to the list of Veeam Backup Enterprise Manager roles, the Veeam Backup Enterprise Manager service must be started under the Active Directory service account that has enough permissions to enumerate Active Directory domains.
-Otherwise (if the local machine account is used), you will get the "Cannot find user account DOMAIN\username" error.
+To add Active Directory user or group accounts to the Veeam Backup Enterprise Manager roles, the Veeam Backup Enterprise Manager service must be started under the Active Directory service account that has permissions to enumerate Active Directory domains.
+Active Directory users have enough permissions to enumerate Active Directory domains by default.
+If you use the local machine account instead, you will get the "Cannot find user account DOMAIN\username" error.

 Enterprise Manager user

 To work with the Veeam Backup Enterprise Manager web UI, users must be assigned the Portal Administrator, Portal User, or Restore Operator role.
 For more information, see Configuring Accounts and Roles.

 vSphere Client Plug-in for Veeam Backup & Replication (optional)